patika-218-akbank-reactnative-bootcamp/assignment-2-akdenizburak/README.md

 # Homework 2
-### This is a simple Whatsapp Mobie Application clone.
+### This is a simple Whatsapp Mobile Application clone.
 This project aims to be able to switch between pages click on objects and display the contents on the opened pages.

 *This project created with React Native CLI*